 Esarhaddon had tried to make sure that the succession would proceed peacefully by having his vassals sign a treaty of loyalty to the crown prince, Ashurbanipal.
 He had also arranged for a younger son, Shamash-shum-ukin, to sit on the throne of Babylon as a king subordinate to his brother.

 Ashurbanipal immediately set about completing his father’s mission of dealing with the Egyptian revolt.
 A general was despatched to that remote country, and recovered the city of Memphis.
 The Assyrians then marched south towards Thebes, but again on hearing that a revolt was about to break out in the Delta region, turned north again.
 The revolt was crushed before it could begin, and its leaders either executed or sent to Nineveh.
-However, the Assyrians realised that they needed local support, so, to bolster their power in Egypt, they showered favours on certain princes in the Delta area (some of whom had been involved in plotting the recent revolt).
+However, the Assyrians realized that they needed local support, so, to bolster their power in Egypt, they showered favors on certain princes in the Delta area (some of whom had been involved in plotting the recent revolt).
 Two years later, to meet a new invasion from Nubia, a powerful Assyrian army marched south to Thebes, and destroyed that ancient city.

 Meanwhile, rebellions in Syria, most notably at Tyre, led to further operations, though not, for some reason, to the terrible reprisals normally visited on rebel rulers and their people.
 In the following years Ashurbanipal campaigned on his northern and eastern frontiers, against the Mannai, Medes, Elamites (who had invaded Babylonia yet again) and the Cimmerians.
 Then, in 655, the Delta region of Egypt rose against the Assyrians under a local prince, Psamtik.
 With the help of Greek mercenaries, the Egyptians expelled the Assyrian army.
 At this time the Elamites had mounted yet another fierce attack on the Assyrians in southern Babylonia, at the opposite end of the empire, and the bulk of the Assyrian army was engaged in driving this invasion out.
 They could not restore their position in Egypt immediately – nor did they ever reconquer that country.